 We headed back to our accommodation before heading out to Shihlin Night Market for dinner.
 All I can say is the food was so disappointing at Shihlin we sort of left quite quickly, and headed back to Raohe Night Market AGAIN!

 I know, we can be a little obsessive when it comes to things we like.
 Ahh, that herbal pork rib soup was so comforting in the cold.
-That’s basically the end of Day 2 for us, as we packed up for Hualien the next day!
+That’s basically the end of Day 2 for us, as we get ready to leave for Hualien the next day!

 Till the next post, xoxo